One of the best high-end Windows Phone handsets, but we're not convinced by the camera

 The display has excellent image quality.
 As we normally see from AMOLED screens, blacks are properly black, and colours are beautifully saturated and vibrant.
 Side by side with a Samsung Galaxy S4, the Lumia 925 had whiter whites and more saturated colours, but couldn’t match the S4 for viewing angles; tilting the screen away from vertical led to a slight blue cast on the 925’s display.
 However, most people tend to use their phones straight on, so we can’t see this being much of a problem.

-However, we're not particularly keen on the browser, but this is mainly due to the way Windows Phone 8 works.
-While Android and iOS have browsers with dedicated back buttons, Windows Phone 8's version of Internet Explorer uses the phone’s generic back button to go to the previous page.
-This is fine when you have the browser open, but if you go back to the main menu and then open IE again, it will go to the last page you visited, but you can’t then go back to the previous page.
-It's frustrating for those who do a lot of web surfing on their phones.
+Initially, we weren’t particularly keen on the browser, as Windows Phone 8’s version of Internet Explorer didn’t have its own dedicated back buttons (unlike iOS and Android).
+Instead, you had to use the phone’s generic back button to go back to previous pages.
+This was fine when you had the browser open, but if you went back to the main menu and then opened IE again, it would go to the last page you visited, but wouldn’t allow you to go back to the previous page.
+Thankfully, Windows Phone 8.1 fixes this problem, bringing it more up to date with its rival operating systems.

 HERE Navigation gives you turn-by-turn navigation with both offline maps and search

 The number of apps has also been rapidly improving, as there’s now a much wider selection of all your favourite services than when the Lumia 925 first launched.
 As well as Netflix, BBC iPlayer, ITV Player, 4OD, Demand 5, Spotify, DropBox and TripAdvisor, Nokia also sweetens the deal with its own suite of useful apps.
 These include HERE Navigation, which gives you turn-by-turn navigation and, unlike Google Navigation, supports both offline maps and offline address searches, and Nokia Music, a large collection of free music playlists which can be streamed and listened to offline.